ponylang/corral/README.md

 TODOs:

+- Add a --path flag to allow specification of bundle dir to start in
 - Improve tool output printing, verbosity levels.
 - Figure out & fix layout of recursive deps.
 Flat?
 - Allow for non-semver constraints, such as simple tags or branches.